Order of Operations Worksheet: 19 Resources For Your ClassAll Posts

 Students can use these worksheets to combine what they’ve learned in other units with the order of operations.

-Did you know Prodigy can also engage students, give them time to practice key skills and provide actionable data for your classroom?
+Prodigy engages students, gives them time to practice key skills and provides actionable data for your classroom.

-Use Prodigy to promote a daily math practice and keep students engaged with in-class content.
+Use Prodigy to practice PEMDAS and keep students engaged with in-class content.
 Students will explore a world filled with education adventure, where success depends on successfully answering curriculum-aligned math questions.

 They’ll battle monsters, collect cool pets and play with their friends, all while building essential math skills.
 With more than 1,400 skills across three DOK levels, you’ll be able to align in-game content with anything you’re teaching in the classroom — including the order of operations.

 The game isn’t just effective for students, either!
 Teachers have access to a powerful dashboard that shows them how students are progressing through the curriculum and where students are struggling or excelling.
-You can also control the questions students receive through our one-of-a-kind Plan, Assignment and Test Prep features.
+You can also assign differentiated order of operations practice through our one-of-a-kind Plan, Assignment and Test Prep features.

 - How to use Prodigy to reinforce in-class content